-Architectural design enhances manufacturing facility’s collaboration and flexibility
+Architectural design enhances manufacturing facility’s collaboration, flexibility and sustainability

 Bristol-Myers Squibb (BMS) is a global biopharmaceutical company whose mission is to discover, develop, and deliver innovative medicines that help patients prevail over serious diseases.
 CRB teamed with BMS for its Clinical Manufacturing Building (CMB), located on an 89-acre campus in Devens, Massachusetts.